A Multi-Language Perspective on the Robustness of LLM Code Generation: Experiment Results

 \textbf{Motivation:} The results of R1 show that LLM performance drops significantly when prompts are perturbed, yet no strategies have been explored to mitigate this decline.
 While prior work has applied input smoothing techniques~\citep{ye2020safer,ji2024defending} to improve LLM performance on security-related instructions, these approaches are specific to security scenarios and do not address robustness issues arising from natural perturbations in code prompts.
 In particular, repairing or normalizing perturbed prompts, especially docstrings, to restore code generation performance remains largely unexplored.
 This research question investigates whether refining perturbed prompts can recover part of the lost performance, providing actionable insights for practitioners relying on LLMs for reliable code generation.

 \textbf{Approach:} We focus on the \texttt{DocString} perturbation dataset for this experiment.
-Our approach is inspired by prior work in natural language processing, where LLMs are used to correct typographical and grammatical errors in English sentences~\cite{coyne2023analyzing}.
-Specifically, we select all ten \texttt{DocString}-perturbed subsets from our dataset and employ the \texttt{Magicoder-7B} model to fix the prompts.
-We choose \texttt{Magicoder} because it is instruction-tuned and capable of performing multi-purpose tasks among our evaluated models.
+Our approach is inspired by prior work in natural language processing, where LLMs are used to correct typographical and grammatical errors in English sentences~\citep{coyne2023analyzing}.
+Specifically, we select all ten \texttt{DocString}-perturbed subsets from our dataset and employ the \texttt{Magicoder-7B} model to fix the prompts. { We choose \texttt{Magicoder} because it is the only instruction-tuned model among our six evaluated models capable of reliably following natural language repair instructions.
+The remaining five models: Incoder-1B, Incoder-6B, CodeGen-2B-Multi, CodeGen-6B-Multi, and QwenCode, are primarily optimized for code generation and tend to produce code snippets rather than corrected natural language text when given repair prompts, making them unsuitable for this task.}

 For each sample, we first parse and extract the DocString from the perturbed prompt.
 The extracted DocString is then passed to the \texttt{Magicoder-7B} model using the instruction provided in Figure~\ref{fig:fixprompt} to correct grammatical errors, spelling mistakes, and textual inconsistencies.
-After obtaining the fixed docstring, we reconstruct the prompt by reintegrating the corrected natural language portion with the original code context.
+After obtaining the fixed docString, we reconstruct the prompt by reintegrating the corrected natural language portion with the original code context.
 Finally, the reconstructed fixed prompt is used to regenerate the code using the same \texttt{Magicoder-7B} model.
 The performance of this fixed-prompt generation is then compared against the baseline perturbed-prompt results to assess whether prompt correction helps mitigate the robustness drop observed in RQ1.

 \textbf{Results:} Figure \ref{fig:pass_rate_vertical} summarizes the performance changes for each language under different perturbations.
 The three plots compare results across C++, Java, and JavaScript.
 In each plot, the y-axis lists the ten docString perturbations.
 For each perturbation, three bars represent the Pass@5 (\%) scores for the nominal, perturbed, and fixed prompts.
 Blue and green indicate the percentage of samples that passed under the perturbed and fixed prompts, respectively.
 Orange represents samples that passed under perturbation but failed after the fix, while red represents samples that failed under perturbation but passed after being fixed by the LLM.